bloeys/idc-docs/_GettingStarted/IDCEnums.md

   'RunCmdFromString' method uses the IDCCmdsEnum.

   When you add/remove an IDC cmd/var you need to regenerate the enums.
-You can do this by simply clicking on the 'Update IDC Enums' in the IDCPrefab.
+You can do this by simply clicking on the 'Update IDC Enums' in the IDC Prefab.
   {: .warning }

 ---